RickStrahl/BlogPosts/2025-04/WPF-Image-Control-Local-File-Locking/WpfImageControlLocalFileLocking.md

 ## Summary
 Loading images from disk is generally frowned upon in WPF.
 WPF prefers loading things from compiled in resources, but if you have user configurable files like custom icons or custom images, then external files are required to make that work.
 And in those scenarios it's especially important that files aren't locked when they need to be updated since these external files can and often are updated either individually as part of application operation, or as is in my case in a wholesale operation of updating templates.

-The `<Image>` control `<BitmapImage>` have some built-in support to avoid locking but it's pretty verbose and for me at least hard to remember.
+The `<Image>`  and `<BitmapImage>` controls have some built-in support to avoid locking but it's pretty verbose and for me at least hard to remember.
 I personally prefer a converter that universally ensures that images are loaded and cached all in the same way.

-This `LocalFileImageConverter` converter is an old tool, but at this point, I pretty much use this for any application that uses a TreeView or List control with icons, but it also works for other types of images that are loaded from disk... as long as I **remember**.
+This `LocalFileImageConverter` converter is an old tool, but at this point, I pretty much use this for any application that uses a TreeView or List control with icons.
+But it also works for other types of images that are loaded from disk... as long as I **remember**.
 Hopefully this post helps. 😄